Social Policy (SOC_POL)

 SOC_POL 330-0 Economics of Social Policy (1 Unit) Economic concepts and empirical tools to analyze the design and effects of social policies.
 Topics include the social safety net, health insurance, minimum wage, and taxation.
 Pre-Requisites are Econ 281 and Econ 310-1 or SESP 310 for SESP students.
 SOC_POL 330-0 and ECON 333-0 are taught together; may not receive credit for both.
 SESP students must register for SOC_POL 330-0.

-SOC_POL 333-0 Economics of Health, Human Capital, and Happiness (1 Unit) Understanding causal relationships is a central goal in social science and science in general.
-It is not sufficient to observe what is happening, we need to know why it is happening.
-In this course students will learn the toolbox of causal inference econometrics with applications to the economics of health, human capital, and subjective wellbeing.
+SOC_POL 333-0 Economics of Health, Human Capital, and Happiness (1 Unit) In this course students will learn the toolbox of causal inference econometrics with applications to the economics of health, human capital, and subjective wellbeing.
 The empirical methods we will cover include multivariate regressions, panel data, difference-indifference designs, instrumental variables, randomized control trials, and regression discontinuities.
 Health, human capital, and subjective wellbeing (“happiness”) are core dimensions of social welfare and inequality in our society.
 To develop effective social policies, however, it is crucial to understand the causal mechanisms driving these factors.
 Prerequisites: ECON 202-0 (Intro to Microeconomics) or equivalent and a 200-level statistics class (SESP 210-0, STAT 202-0, STAT 210-0 and PSYCH 201-0 are all suitable).

 SOC_POL 334-0 Quantitative Tools for Policy Analysis (1 Unit) Hands on analysis of the real time challenges facing a range of policy areas and industries across federal and state governments and the private sector.
 Formal Studies Distro Area